Infrared photography: Color infrared film

+Kodak EIR loses its infrared sensitivity as it ages, giving photographs a cyan cast, as fewer grains in the infrared-sensitive (cyan-forming) layer will be sensitized.
+Anecdotally, EIR is most sensitive up to approximately 21 days after purchase, and stabilizes at a decreased sensitivity thereafter.

 Availability

+Kodak discontinued production of HIE Infrared 35 mm film at the end of 2007, stating that, "Demand for these products has been declining significantly in recent years, and it is no longer practical to continue to manufacture given the low volume, the age of the product formulations and the complexity of the processes involved."
+At the time it was discontinued, HIE Infrared 135-36 was available at a street price of around $12.00 a roll at US mail order outlets.

+Also in 2007, Kodak announced that production of the 35 mm version of their color infrared film (Ektachrome Professional Infrared/EIR) would cease as there was insufficient demand.

 In 2008, Los Angeles photographer, Dean Bennici started cutting and hand rolling Aerochrome color Infrared film.
-All Aerochrome medium and large format which exists today came directly from his lab.
+Most Aerochrome medium and large format which exists today came directly from his lab.
 The trend in infrared photography continues to gain momentum with the success of photographer Richard Mosse and multiple users all around the world.

+Since 2011, all formats of color infrared film have been discontinued.
+Specifically, Aerochrome 1443 and SO-734.

 Digital cameras

-Digital camera sensors are inherently sensitive to infrared light, which would interfere with the normal photography by confusing the autofocus calculations or softening the image (because infrared light is focused differently from visible light), or oversaturating the red channel.
+Digital camera sensors are inherently sensitive to infrared light, which could interfere with normal photography by confusing the autofocus calculations, because infrared light wavelengths may focus at a different point than visible light wavelengths, or by softening the image, if the red channel becomes oversaturated.
 Also, some clothing is transparent in the infrared, leading to unintended (at least to the manufacturer) uses of video cameras.
-Thus, to improve image quality and protect privacy, many digital cameras employ infrared blockers.
-Depending on the subject matter, infrared photography may not be practical with these cameras because the exposure times become overly long, often in the range of 30 seconds, creating noise and motion blur in the final image.
+Thus, to improve image quality and protect privacy, many digital cameras have infrared blockers or hot mirrors installed in front of their sensors.
+Depending on the subject matter, adding a infrared-passing filter to the lens may not be practical with these cameras because the exposure times become overly long, often in the range of 30 seconds, creating noise and motion blur in the final image.
 However, for some subject matter the long exposure does not matter or the motion blur effects actually add to the image.
 Some lenses will also show a 'hot spot' in the center of the image as their coatings are optimized for visible light and not for IR.